Aquilatery/Rainbow-Music-Visualizer-Wallpaper/README.md

 `X and Y Date Position` : Change the date position on screen

-`Show Year` : Show the year with hour
+`Show Year` : Show the year with date

+`Show Day Name` : Show the day name with date (ex: Monday)

+`Show Day Number` : Show the day number with date

+`Format MM/DD/AA` : Set the day format as MM/DD/AA

 ## Shadow Parameters